Object Access Restriction Based on a Policy

 }

 This policy does not restrict any access to the bucket, but instead only grants access.
-If you wish to prevent any GET access to the bucket UNLESS it contains a specific HTTP header, then we would need to make a DENY policy.
-To do this, we can use DENY with a StringNotLike condition:
+To prevent any GET access to the bucket UNLESS it contains a specific HTTP header, you need to create a DENY policy with a StringNotLike condition.
+For example:

 {